 Be a Master of Film.
-Learn 35MM in the Czech Republic.
+Direct or DP a 35MM sync sound film or Produce one to two international 35mm films in the Czech Republic.

 Carry out the vision for your story in a city whose cinematic history stretches back to the early days of the art form itself.
 From the late 1800s, when the first Czech films were made in the region of Bohemia, through the political struggles of the 1960s that spawned the Czech New Wave, the film heritage of this country will give you a rich tapestry of material to draw from.